minnygal/HideAndSeek/README.md

 <a name="run-double-click"></a>
 ### Run executable by double-clicking on it
-Double-click the executable file HideAndSeekConsole.exe (extension may not display) in the Publish directory.
+Double-click the executable file HideAndSeekConsole.exe (extension may not display) in the latest release's directory.

 <a name="run-exe-cl"></a>
 ### Run executable from command line
-Navigate to the Publish directory via the command line interface and enter this command to run the executable:
+Navigate to the latest release's directory via the command line interface and enter this command to run the executable:
 ```bash
 HideAndSeekConsole.exe
 ```